duinomaker/HexoBlog/source/SICP/notes/2/index.md

 Sequences serve as a conventional interface that permits us to combine processing modules (e.g. maps, filters, and accumulations).

 ***Trees*** are sequences whose elements are sequences.
-Trees can be naturally and easily dealt with recursions.
+They can be dealt naturally with recursions.

 <!-- The use of ***conventional interfaces*** is a powerful design principle for working with tree structures.
 In this way, lists are operated on as if they were “signals”, and the program concentrate on the “signals” that flow from one stage in the process to the next. -->